WilliamTjonndal/IT3212/assignment3/Group 25.md

 <p align="center">
 <img src="img/comparison_fi_logreg.png" width="800"/><br>
-<em>Figure 14: Features importance for logistic regression</em>
+<em>Figure 14: Feature importances for logistic regression</em>
 </p>

-Accuracy: 75.7%

-In figure 13, we can see the confusion metric of our logistic regression model.
-It correctly predicted a majority of the students that Graduate.
-It performed worse in regard to predicting dropout, but was still accurate in most cases.
-However, when predicting students that would still be enrolled beyond normal completion time it misses 50% of the time.
+In figure 13, we can see the confusion matrix of our logistic regression model.
+It achieved an accuracy of 75.7% and it correctly predicted a majority of the students that have graduated.
+However, it performed worse in regards to predicting dropout, but was still accurate in most cases.
+When predicting students that would still be enrolled beyond normal completion time it misses 50% of the time.
+One important note for this model is that it is the most accurate of the basic models when predicting the enrolled category.

+As seen in figure 14 we can see that the most important feature for logistic regression in determining classifications were the different curricular features.
+How many curriculars units a student has gotten approved, enrolled in and what grade was achieved, were more importante for making predictions.

+Two course classes are also in the top ten feature importances, which is expected because different courses will have different dropout/enrolled/graduate ratios.

 <p align="center">
 <img src="img/comparison_cm_dt.png" width="400"/><br>